docker/docs/evaluation-install.md

 ![Sandbox](images/sandbox.png)

 This example is intended as an introduction for non-technical users wanting to explore UCP for themselves.
-If you are a high technical user intending to act as UCP administration operator, you may prefer to skip this and go straight to [Plan a production installation](plan-production-install.md).
+If you are a highly technical user intending to act as UCP administration operator, you may prefer to skip this and go straight to [Plan a production installation](plan-production-install.md).

+>**Note**: The command examples in this page were tested for a Mac OSX environment.
+If you are in another, you may need to adjust the commands to use analogous commands for you environment.

 ## Step 2.
 Verify the prerequisites

 Because Docker Engine and UCP both rely on Linux-specific features, you can't run natively in Mac or Windows.
 Instead, you must install the Docker Toolbox application.
 The application installs a VirtualBox Virtual Machine (VM), the Docker Engine itself, and the Docker Toolbox management tool.
 These tools enable you to run Engine CLI commands from your Mac OS X or Windows shell.

 Your Mac must be running OS X 10.8 "Mountain Lion" or higher to perform this procedure.
 To check your Mac OS X version, see <a href="https://docs.docker.com/mac/step_one/" target="_blank">the Docker Engine getting started on Mac</a>.